Add or Edit a Box Business Source

-Members of the Administrators and Content Managers built-in groups can add the content of users' Box enterprise accounts to a Coveo organization.
+Members with the required privileges can add the content of users' Box enterprise accounts to a Coveo organization.

 Leading practice